Where is the cheese?

 And yes, even with whinging, I’m still an AFB.

-The post "Crawling Through A Small Aperture: Forced Riding Mountain Lion" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/08/crawling-through-a-small-aperture-forced-riding-mountain-lion/) on August 4, 2012.
+The post "Crawling Through A Small Aperture: Forced Riding Mountain Lion" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2012/08/crawling-through-a-small-aperture-forced-riding-mountain-lion/) on August 4, 2012.